NucleusIDE/meteor-live-update/README.md

       Iditos = new Mongo.Collection("idiots")
       ```
       then you'll need to refresh the page.
 Meteor doesn't allow creating same collection twice, because of which evaling this line cause eval on other code to fail as well.
 Because of this, we simply comment out these lines when updating js live (for now).
 Better solutions are of course possible.

+# Known areas that need improvements
+* We re-render the entire page on a template update, this can certainly be improved
+* We eval the js, may be we can hot-swap code somehow?
+But how?
+* Even if hot-swapping is not possible (too much mutability and shit), this package use `regexp`s to detect conflicting code (in patches, read how it works above).
+I mean like, can you believe that?
+Regexps for detecting code?
+I must be nuts or something.
+This needs to be moved to something more sophisticated, esprima or something.